 Advice for Victims

-The same thought process is used with any problem in your life, and the first step is to acknowledge what is going on.
-Next, you need to identify what type of abuse is taking place.
-Then, you should research your options and review company policies to find out what sort of action to take.
-The final step is to present your factual case to the highest level person possible.
-When presenting your case stick to the facts and try not to let your emotion get involved.
-You never know; your case might be the reason your company is looking for to dismiss the bully.
+The first step is to acknowledge what is going on.
+Next, you need to identify what type of abuse that is taking place.
+You should then research your options and review company policies to determine what sort of action to take.
+The final step is to present your factual case to the highest level of person possible.
+When submitting your case, stick to the facts and try not to let your emotion get involved.

 How SACS Consulting & Investigative Services, Inc. Can Help End Workplace Bullying

-Bullying can be reduced by the training and awareness programs we offer, and by implementing strict anti-bullying policies.
-This will create an environment that make victims feel that they can come forward when they feel like they are being bullied.
+Bullying can be reduced by the training and awareness programs we offer and implementing strict anti-bullying policies.
+This will create an environment that makes victims feel that they can come forward when they feel like they are being bullied.
 These steps will help to create a less stressful work atmosphere that will lead to an increase in productivity and job satisfaction.